 A good coding language:

-- Will be easy to learn and readable.
 Modern languages like Python actually read like English, making it easier to understand what’s going on.
 This is referred to as syntax—language conventions that make the code understandable to both humans and computers.

 But then, what makes a “bad” coding language?